Reach new heights on this South American adventure from Macchu Pichu to La Paz

 This trip involves a lot of hiking and walking (especially along the Inca Trail, which can be challenging) so requires a moderate level of fitness.
 There are a few different trail options to suit your interests and physical capabilities.
 Please bring durable footwear suitable to hiking.
 See the ‘What to Take’ section of the trip notes for more information.

 Due to the high altitude of many of places we visit, the air is thinner and some people can suffer altitude sickness.
-Please see the health section of the Essential information.
+Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
+If possible, arrive into Quito a few days early to allow yourself time to acclimatise.

 Inca Trail permits are sold on request basis only.
 Once deposit is paid and passport details provided, Intrepid will endeavour to secure a permit for you.